At Distington Community School we work to honour and respect the Sporting Spirit Values.

 4.)
 To ensure that all children are confident swimmers and that they are aware of the dangers of swimming.

 A number of children from Year 5 and 6 are part of our School Sports Crew.
-Their role has involves them having regular meetings about the sporting opportunities that have been offered to all the children in our school.
+Their role has involves them having regular meetings about the sporting opportunities that have been offered to all children in our school, leading small activities when supporting School Sports leaders and sharing the view of their peers with the wider school community.
+(These children are also part of our school council.)
 They have also made many suggestions with regards to the types of sporting activities focused on within PE lessons and have suggested some ideas for after school clubs that they think should be offered.

 The children have also taken on some of the responsibility for organising and taking care of sports equipment.
-They have also been involved in leading some activities for small groups of children, particularly at lunch time.
+They have also been involved in leading some activities for small groups.

 School Sports Leaders

-All of the children in Years 5 and 6 this year have been trained to be school sports leaders.
-These sessions were delivered at the beginning of the school year and additional training will be given within PE lessons throughout the school year.
+A number of the children in Years 5 and 6 are currently being trained to become school sports leaders.
+These sessions are being delivered at the beginning of the school year and additional training will be given within PE lessons throughout the school year.
+These sessions will be delivered through the initial use of trained sports coaches and further input from class teachers within PE lessons periodically across the school year.